uccser/cs-unplugged/docs/source/developer/translation.rst

 .. note::

-  The default behaviour for modeltranslation is to fallback to the english value if no translation is present.
+  The default behaviour for ``modeltranslation`` is to fallback to the English value if no translation is present.
-  In CS Unplugged, this is desirable for fields such as name and title, but is often undesirable for most other fields (see `Translation Principles`_).
+  In CS Unplugged, this is desirable for text fields such as name and title, but is often undesirable for most other fields (see `Translation Principles`_).

   To disable fallback for a given field: